osedo/GSA-MREMA/README.md

 `cancer_mrema()` and `cancer_wm_o_mrema()` can be used here for MREMA and WM-MREMA respectively.
 &nbsp;

-Genes sets found to be enriched in normal cells in luminal B tumour when compared to normal cells in luminal A tumours.
+Genes sets found to be enriched in normal cells in luminal B tumours when compared to normal cells in luminal A tumours.

 ```R
 normal_w_o_mrema(simulation_cancer$sum_exp_raw_count, simulation_cancer$raw.gs)